cityofaustin/Residential-Permitting/_projects/1-general-process/define.md

 ---

 The first step towards bringing your project to life is to get a permit.
-Permits empower you to complete your project in a way that meets your needs and benefits the city.
-Before applying for a permits, it’s important to define and describe your project, find out if you need permits and what they are, and collect the right information for your consultation and application.
+Permits empower you to complete your project in a way that meets your needs and follows the city's code.
+Before applying for a permits, it’s important to:

+* define and describe your project,
+* find out if you need permits and what they are, and
+* collect the right information for your consultation and application.

 Reviewers are also available to help you during free and paid consultations.

 ---